 The Gregorian New Year’s celebration doesn’t even coincide with a significant day in the annual solar journey, either of the equinoxes when the day and night are equally long or either of the solstices in summer with the longest day or in winter with the shortest day.
 My favoured candidate for New Year’s would be the winter solstice with, for me in the northern hemisphere, the start of the slow climb to spring and then on to summer, a genuine reason to celebrate and not an arbitrary and artificial one.

 January the first wasn’t always the beginning of the calendrical year.
-Originally the Romans, from whom we inherit our calendar, celebrated the start of the year on 1 March, as can be seen from the names of their months, September is the seventh month, December the twelfth.
+Originally the Romans, from whom we inherit our calendar, celebrated the start of the year on 1 March, as can be seen from the names of their months, September is the seventh month, December the tenth.

 Some time before Julius Caesar introduced the solar calendar, that would go on to bear his name, in 46 BCE the Romans moved the start of the year from 1 March to 1 January, the feast of Janus, the Roman god of beginnings and endings.
 In the Middle Ages some countries, not keen to celebrate a pagan festival, moved New Year’s Day to 25 March the Christian Feast of the Annunciation, that is the day that Mary supposedly became pregnant with Jesus.
 This led to two different ways of numbering the days of the year, Circumcision Style starting from 1 January, Circumcision of Our Lord in the Church calendar and Annunciation Style from 25 March.
 For a time in the Middle Ages the start of the year was counted by some from the 25 December, Nativity Style, or from the Easter Feast, Easter Style.
 The latter was considered somewhat inconvenient because Easter is a moveable feast.